melisacvl/comp527_final_project_team14/README.md

 ## Description of deliverables
 - The Beluga file titled system_T.bel is our Beluga Mechanization.
-- The PDF file titled Formalization and WN is our on-paper formalization of System T and our Weak Normalization proof.
+- The PDF titled Formalization and WN is our on-paper formalization of System T and our Weak Normalization proof.
-- The PDF file titled COMP 527 Consent To Post on Ed includes our consent to post as well as each members contributions to the project.
+- The PDF titled COMP 527 Consent To Post on Ed includes our consent to post as well as each members contributions to the project.

 References: